guynich/deepseek_opi5plus/README.md

 # Benchmarking

 The model running on OrangePi 5 Plus generates 7.8 tokens per second in [this test](/benchmark/README.md).
-I also ran the same test on a lower cost board (different CPU, less RAM) which ran about 10% slower.
+I also ran the same test on lower cost OrangePi 5 board (different CPU, less RAM) which ran about 10% slower.

 | Board           | CPU     | Tokens per second | Other    |
 | --------------- | ------- | ----------------- | -------- |